 SWG’s CEO Gary Watkins comments: “The importance of digitization and integrated systems continues to grow, especially following the disruption caused by the Covid-19 pandemic.
 SWG feels it’s an honor to be recognized in a global research such as this and we believe it helps identify the future of the technology landscape as well as make it easier for FMs to select the right facilities management software for their organization.”

 The full guide can be downloaded from Gartner’s website.

 SWG at the Smart Buildings Show

 We are pleased to be speaking at this year’s Smart Buildings Show on Thursday 13th October at the ExCel Centre in London.
-Our team of experts will discuss and explore the opportunities for specialised FM software to optimise intelligent buildings, making them more economical for owners, and more functional and safer for occupiers.
+Our team of experts will discuss and explore the opportunities for specialized FM software to optimize intelligent buildings, making them more economical for owners, and more functional and safer for occupiers.
 Register for your free ticket here.

 BIM and FM Knowledge Share

 As the return to the physical workplace continues in the UK, businesses are looking for new ways to manage their spaces.
 Integrating facilities management and technology can provide intelligent solutions that can help businesses to keep their office spaces efficient and optimized.
 SWG CEO, Gary Watkins, spoke to Tomorrow’s FM about future-proofing the workplace with IWMS and space management.
 With an integrated technology solution, teams are in a much stronger position to make smarter workplace decisions that will reduce costs, improve sustainability and enhance the employee experience.